rutger-speksnijder/restphp/README.md

  - password

 Remaining settings that should be configured before you start using RestPHP:
- - returnType: The content type of returned data.
+ - returnType: The content type of data to return.
  - clientReturnType: Whether to allow the client to specify the "return_type" parameter.

 More information about these settings can be found in the default config.php file.